meilisearch/documentation/reference/features/search_parameters.md

 # Search parameters

-Search parameters allow you greater control over the results returned by a MeiliSearch query.
+Search parameters allow you greater control over the results returned by a Meilisearch query.

 ::: warning
 If [using the `GET` route to perform a search](/reference/api/search.md#search-in-an-index-with-get-route), all parameters must be **URL-encoded**.